LostJuro/odin-recipes/README.md

 # odin-recipes
 Project: Recipes
-By the end of this project I should be able to make a fully functioning recipes page with multiple different recipes each with unordered and ordered lists.
+The Recipes project is my first project , Within this project I built a basic website with multiple pages linking to different recipes.
+It helped me practice structuring HTML documents using headings, lists and links.
+By the end of this project I was able to reinforce my understanding of file organisation and navigation within a website.